karimdeif/multi-tenancy/documentation/setup_application.md

 #### Step 2: Inspect the default configuration of the setup bash scripts

-Prerequiste to run the bash scripts for the setup:
+Prerequiste to run the bash scripts ([`ce-create-two-tenantcies.sh`](https://github.com/karimdeif/multi-tenancy/blob/main/installapp/ce-create-two-tenantcies.sh) and [`ce-install-application.sh`](https://github.com/karimdeif/multi-tenancy/blob/main/installapp/ce-install-application.sh) for the setup:

-* The container images for the applications need to be available. (in default uses Quay)
+* The container images for the applications need to be available.(in default uses Quay)
 * Verify the default settings for the script execution.

 The `ce-create-two-tenantcies.sh` script has following default parameters for **Code Engine**, **Applications**, **container registry**, **AppID** and **Postgres**.